jess/brownwebdesign/app/views/pages/impersonate-user-tests.html.md

   context "signed in as an another author" do
     login_author
-    it 'will not allow the author to sign in as another author' do get :author, :id => author2.id
+    it 'will not allow the author to sign in as another author' do post :create, :author_id => author2.id
       response.should redirect_to(root_path)
     end

-    it 'will not allow the author to use the author action and give themself an :admin_logged_in flag' do get :author, :id => @user.id
+    it 'will not allow the author to use the create action and give themself a :admin_logged_in flag' do post :create, :id => @user.id
       response.should redirect_to(root_path)
     end

-    it 'wont allow access to the index action' do get :revert_to_admin
+    it 'wont allow access to the index action' do delete :destroy, id: "revert"
       response.should redirect_to(root_path)
     end
   end